CommerceExperts/searchhub-docs/docs/smartquery/user-stories.rst

   - smartQuery::getMapping has a parameter 'sessionId' that has to be set for the extended implementation to work.
   - The HTTP service endpoints ``/smartquery/*`` and ``/smartsuggest/v4/`` fetch that information from the optional parameter ``sessionId``

-Technical background
+Background information
-  When the SearchCollector session-ID is provided, it is used to return different mapped queries for the same query.
+  When the SearchCollector session-ID is provided, it can be used to return different mapped queries for the same query.
   This behavior occurs only for queries within a cluster under test, where two queries are part of the same query-testing experiment.
   These experiments can be viewed in the searchHub UI under "Query Testing."